The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

-\textit{C) A Careful Balancing Act: }Navigating this tension requires researchers to balance a difficult trade-off between technical novelty and ensuring real-world utility and impact. $P_6$ reflected that focusing solely on novelty (cared for by the broader AI community) can undermine the practical utility of the system:
+\textit{C) A Careful Balancing Act: }Navigating this tension requires researchers to balance a difficult trade-off between technical novelty and ensuring real-world utility and impact. $P_6$ reflected that focusing solely on novelty (cared for by the broader research community) can undermine the practical utility of the system:

 \begin{displayquote} \textit{I feel that as academics we need to publish and let people know what we have done.
-So it's a trade-off and a tricky line to figure out a novelty, but also make sure that it gets deployed, and it's useful without worrying about novelty too much, because if I had just worried about novelty, then [PO] may not have even used our methods.} -- $P_6$ \end{displayquote}
+So it's a trade-off and a tricky line to figure out a novelty, but also make sure it gets deployed, and it's useful [...] because if I had just worried about novelty, then [PO] may not have even used our methods.} -- $P_6$ \end{displayquote}

-As a result of these structural disincentives, academics are less likely to pursue or maintain projects that do not align with conventional expectations in the broader CS/AI community.
+Due to these structural disincentives, academics are less likely to pursue/maintain projects that do not align with conventional expectations in the broader CS community.
 Even though an AI4SI project may have the potential to mitigate a pressing social issue, it is deprioritized since the extensive time, engineering, and deployment efforts aren't recognized at an institutional level.
 As a result, valuable work is set aside not due to lack of relevance, but because it does not fit into prevailing academic incentive structures.
-As $P_4$ mentioned: \begin{displayquote} \textit{All of us work on incentives, and we don't want to be in a situation where we're doing something for which we will not get rewarded, not [get] recognized.[...]
-As a community the incentives have to be aligned with what we want to accomplish in AI4SI.} -- $P_4$ \end{displayquote}
+As $P_4$ emphasized, ``\emph{incentive structures not just influence individual motivation, but also shape which projects are considered viable, making projects difficult to justify when their labour/outcomes fall outside dominant academic incentive structures, despite their societal importance.}"